 Although insulin resistance does not appear to be a direct cause of laminitis (hyperinsulinaemia is the direct cause), there are at least 2 advantages to measuring insulin resistance in EMS and PPID cases.
 Firstly, insulin resistance is still relevant to laminitis as it augments hyperinsulinaemia as a compensatory response; and secondly, tests for insulin resistance tend to show more consistent improvements with successful management/dietary changes and are useful for monitoring.

 By definition, tests for insulin resistance must evaluate the function of insulin and therefore require measuring the response to intravenous insulin.
-Two main options exist although repeatability of both has been questioned:
+Two main options exist:

 The 2-step Insulin Response Test (IRT)